skrattaren/apf.rst/apf.rst

 + [p.
 99] "'You might ... tread on an ant now and it might entirely prevent someone from being born in the future!'"

-  In Ray Bradbury's short story "`A Sound of Thunder`_", the killing of a butterfly in the distant past completely changes history.
+  In Ray Bradbury's short story **A Sound of Thunder**, the killing of a butterfly in the distant past completely changes history.
 See also the annotation for p.
 118/86 of "`Lords and Ladies`_".